pan1kt/GamingTweaks/README.md

 `bcdedit /set tscsyncpolicy Legacy` <br/>
 `bcdedit /set x2apicpolicy enable` <br/>

+This is my current settings and with HPET BIOS OFF <br/>
 If you see stutterings, you need to figure out better settings.

 ## MSI-Mode